kiddick/kiddick.github.io-src/content/first_steps_with_design.md

 Related question [css - What does auto do in margin:0 auto? - Stack Overflow](http://stackoverflow.com/questions/3170772/what-does-auto-do-in-margin0-auto)

-I'll reffer to SO for a abilty to refresh knowledge quickly in future.
+I'll refer to SO for a ability to refresh knowledge quickly in future.

 I've just remembered some distinction in meaning of possibility and opportunity in english.
 I need to check it later.

-So if we want to center element horizontally we need additionaly set width to elemtent.
+So if we want to center element horizontally we need additionaly set width to element.

 [html - Why can't I center with margin: 0 auto? - Stack Overflow](http://stackoverflow.com/questions/963636/why-cant-i-center-with-margin-0-auto)

-Some informaton about CSS units for expressing a length:
+Some information about CSS units for expressing a length:
 [CSS Units](http://www.w3schools.com/cssref/css_units.asp)

 ```